What Is Break-In

 That electrical energy is then converted to mechanical motion by the speaker in the same manner as a muscle converts nerve impulses to motion.

 Speakers, much like human muscles, must learn to react and adjust accordingly to specific impulses and energy.
-This process takes time to learn, and is known as the “Re-Break-In Period.”
+This process takes time to learn, and is known as a “Re-Break-In Period.”

 Home Break-In 1 Break-In 2 Break-In 3 Break-In 4 Break-In 5 Break-In 6